parallaxinc/BlocklyProp/README.md

 Introduction
 -----------------

-BlocklyProp is based on blockly, the web-based, graphical programming editor.
+BlocklyProp is based on Blockly, the web-based, graphical programming editor.
 Provide language blocks and code generators for Parallax Propeller programming.
-(I actualy used the BlocklyDuino as a base because it already generates code for a microcontroller and was easier to adapt.)
+(It actually started with the BlocklyDuino as a base because it already generates code for a microcontroller and was easier to adapt.)

 BlocklyProp generates Spin code, and can compile and load into the Propeller with a single click on the web-page.